nicco99/employees-management-system/README.md

 npm install -to install dependencies\
 npm start - to run the application

+# !!important

+Ensure you first run the server since it has no default port set.. it runs on port 3000 on default --if port 3000 is on use you can **npx kill-port 3000**

 # pages

 1.login
 -user should login

+default username - admin

+default pass - 1234

 2. Admin page\
    -employees full details route \
- -delete employees route\
+   -delete employees to delete navigate to the view employees page\
    -add employees form\
- -edit employees form
+   -edit employees by navigating to view employees

 # github repository